 Paul Castellano biography

-Paul Castellano was born June 26, 1915 in Brooklyn, New York.
-"Big Paulie" left school in the 8th grade to work at his father's butcher shop and run numbers.
-Castellano earned a reputation for never talking about his associations, even at the cost serving time.
+Paul Castellano was born on June 26, 1915, in Brooklyn, New York.
+"Big Paul" left school in the eighth grade to work at his father's butcher shop and run numbers.
+Castellano earned a reputation for never talking about his associations, even at the cost of serving time.
 He was gunned down in a move by John Gotti's men to usurp power on December 16, 1985.

-Gangster, racketeer.
-Born Constantino Paul Castellano on June 26, 1915 in Brooklyn, New York.
-The youngest son of Sicilian immigrants, "Big Pauly" dropped out of school in eighth grade to cut meat in his father's butcher shop and help him run numbers for mob-controlled bookies.
+Gangster and racketeer Constantino Paul Castellano was born on June 26, 1915, in Brooklyn, New York.
+The youngest son of Sicilian immigrants, "Big Paul" dropped out of school in eighth grade to cut meat in his father's butcher shop and help him run numbers for mob-controlled bookies.

 In 1937, Castellano married the sister-in-law of mafia king Carlo Gambino, Nino Manno.
 For the next several years Castellano was involved in gambling and bootlegging, but otherwise kept a relatively low profile.
 Nearly two decades later, he was called before a grand jury to testify about his connections to organized crime.
 He refused to say a word and was sentenced to five years in prison for contempt of court.
 He only served seven months before being released, earning a reputation for bulletproof loyalty.

-Thanks to his mob connections, Castellano's next business, a wholesale enterprise called Blue Ribbon Meats, made him a wealthy man.
+Thanks to his mob connections, Castellano's next business—a wholesale enterprise called Blue Ribbon Meats—made him a wealthy man.
 On the side, he and Gambino also developed the so-called "White Rackets," such as construction bid rigging, union infiltration and political corruption.
 After the death of Carlo Gambino, Castellano was made boss of the Gambino Crime Family.
-Castellano lead with a quiet hand, keeping a low profile and running operations from his Staten Island mansion.
+Castellano led with a quiet hand, keeping a low profile and running operations from his Staten Island mansion.